izk20/DSCI-310-Group-10/README.md

 Steps:

 * Install Docker if you have not already done so.
-This is hardware specific and is specified here:https://docs.docker.com/get-docker/
+This is hardware specific and is specified here: https://docs.docker.com/get-docker/
-* Clone this repository to your local machine
+* Clone this repository to your local machine:

+    -**```git clone git@github.com:DSCI-310/DSCI-310-Group-10.git```**
 * Using the command line/terminal, navigate to the repository directory
 * Type the following:
     - **```docker run -it --rm -p 8888:8888 -v /$(pwd):/home/investment-outcome-knn mahdiheydar/dsci-310-10-project```**